Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

 \section{Cyclic CQs}

 In the previous section, we established a classification of FD-acyclic CQs, but we did not consider FD-cyclic queries.
-A known result states that, under certain assumptions, self-join-free cyclic queries are not in $\DelayClin$~\cite{bb:thesis}.
+A known result states that, under certain assumptions, self-join free cyclic queries are not in $\DelayClin$~\cite{bb:thesis}.
 In this section, we therefore explore how FD-extensions can be used to obtain some insight on the implications of this result in the presence of FDs.
-We show that (under the same assumptions) self-join-free FD-cyclic queries that contain only unary FDs cannot be evaluated in linear time.
+We show that (under the same assumptions) self-join free FD-cyclic queries that contain only unary FDs cannot be evaluated in linear time.
 For schemas containing only unary FDs, this extends the dichotomy presented in the previous section to all CQs, and also proves a dichotomy for the queries that can be enumerated in linear delay.
-We will prove the following theorem:
+We will prove the following theorem using the $\tetra{k}$ problem, which is defined below.

-\begin{theoremrep} Let $Q$ be a CQ with no self-joins over a schema $\calS=(\calR,\Delta)$, where $\Delta$ only contains unary FDs.
-If $Q$ is FD-cyclic, then $\qDecide{Q}{\Delta}$ cannot be solved in linear time, assuming that the $\tetra{k}$ problem cannot be solved in linear time for any $k$. \end{theoremrep}
+\begin{theorem} Let $Q$ be a self-join free CQ over a schema $\calS=(\calR,\Delta)$, where $\Delta$ only contains unary FDs.
+If $Q$ is FD-cyclic, then $\qDecide{Q}{\Delta}$ cannot be solved in linear time, assuming that the $\tetra{k}$ problem cannot be solved in linear time for any $k\geq3$. \end{theorem}

-\begin{proof} For the sake of a contradiction assume that for a query $Q$ which is FD-cyclic $\qDecide{Q}{\Delta}$ can be solved in linear time.
-Since we can use the reduction given in the proof of Theorem~\ref{thm:qpEquiv} to reduce any instance of $\qDecide{Q^+}{\dltplus}$ to an instance of $\qDecide{Q}{\Delta}$, $\qDecide{Q^+}{\dltplus}$ can be decided in linear time as well.
-As $Q^+$ is cyclic, there exists a pseudo-minor $\calH_{pm}\in\tetpm{Q^+}$ which is isomorphic to $\tetra{k}$ for some $k\geq3$.
-Applying the results from Lemma~\ref{lemma:simple-pm}, we get this $\tetra{k}$ problem is solvable in linear time. \end{proof}